TheSin-/rpi-img-builder/README.md

 * Automatic mounting of USB storage devices using usbmount
 * Automatic resize on first boot (It will auto reboot once done)
 * Automaticly reruns dbconfig install scripts on boot (It will auto reboot once done)
+* Many more added all the time, check the plugins directory for more

 ## Options
 The build process has a few options you can set.